mozilla-services/heka-node/docs/source/api/client.rst

-Using the metlog client
+Using the heka client
 -----------------------

-Basic usage of the metlog client for timing functions is straight forward.
+Basic usage of the heka client for timing functions is straight forward.
 Just decorate your function with client.timer and you'll get timing events ::